Occupational Health Surveillance Program (OHSP)

 Who we serve

-The overall mission of the Occupational Health Surveillance Program is to promote the health, safety and quality of life of working people in Massachusetts by:
+The mission of the Occupational Health Surveillance Program is to promote the health, safety, and well-being of all working people in Massachusetts by using occupational health data for action.

-• Collecting, analyzing, interpreting and disseminating information about work-related injuries, illnesses, and hazards in Massachusetts
+• Collecting, analyzing, interpreting, and disseminating information about work-related injuries, illnesses, and hazards in Massachusetts that is responsive to community needs and emerging health concerns and is reflective of the core tenets of occupational health surveillance;

-• Integrating occupational health into other ongoing public health activities at the state and local levels
+• Integrating work as a social determinant of health and occupational health into ongoing public health surveillance and practice

 Upcoming Events